 As we all are aware, Corporate America is prone to mistakes.
-In the HR space, it hands out frequent advice, but HR (along with Accounting and Sales Ops) has its own blind spots that waste time, add cost, create internal control risks, and fall short of effectively engaging their very valuable “human resources.”
+In the HR space, frequent advice is given, but HR (along with Accounting and Sales Ops) has its blind spots that waste time, add cost, create internal control risks, and fall short of effectively engaging their very valuable “human resources.”

 The Incentive Research Foundation’s (IRF) 2019 Industry Outlook Study on Gift Cards, proves this blind spot claim when it comes to gift card incentives.
 The IRF presents the facts and stats; my commentary extrapolates the mistakes and risks and costs.
 Here are six common mistakes made when fulfilling a gift card award for incentive programs: